Sophie Raworth

-Early life
+Early life and education

-Sophie Jane Raworth was born on 15 May 1968 in Surrey to a florist mother and a businessman father.
-She grew up in Twickenham in Middlesex and attended the independent Putney High and St Paul's Girls' schools.
+Sophie Jane Raworth was born on 15 May 1968 in Redhill, Surrey to a florist mother and a businessman father.
+She grew up in Twickenham and was privately educated at Bute House Preparatory School for Girls, Putney High School and St Paul's Girls' School.

-After completing a degree in French and German at the University of Manchester, Raworth spent a year teaching English to teenagers in Toulouse before studying for a postgraduate course in broadcasting and journalism at City, University of London.
+After completing a joint honours degree in French and German at the University of Manchester, Raworth spent a year teaching English to teenagers in Toulouse before completing a postgraduate diploma in broadcast journalism at City, University of London.

 Career

 Raworth joined the BBC in 1992 as a news reporter, first for Greater Manchester Radio and then, in April 1994, as BBC Regions correspondent in Brussels.
 In May 1995, she became the regular joint presenter of BBC's Look North programme in Leeds.

 Raworth moved to national television in 1997, to co-present the BBC's Breakfast News programme on BBC One, initially with Justin Webb, and in later years, with John Nicolson.

 Raworth then joined the BBC's early morning news programme Breakfast at its launch in 2000, which she presented alongside Jeremy Bowen and in later years, Dermot Murnaghan, on Monday–Thursdays, and sometimes with regular relief presenters such as Bill Turnbull and Michael Peschardt.
 She then moved to the BBC Six O'Clock News in January 2003 which she presented alongside George Alagiah; she was a presenter on this bulletin until October 2005 when she went on maternity leave, and was replaced by Natasha Kaplinsky.

-In March 2006 Raworth was named as the main presenter of the BBC News at One, replacing Anna Ford on Monday-Thursdays.
+In March 2006, Raworth was named as the main presenter of the BBC News at One, replacing Anna Ford on Monday–Thursdays.
 She took up the position in June 2006 after returning from maternity leave.
-She also can occasionally be seen presenting relief shifts on the rolling news channel BBC News Channel.

 Raworth has presented several BBC specials, including coverage of the Queen's Golden Jubilee and Our Monarchy – the Next 50 Years, both alongside David Dimbleby.
 In addition, she has appeared on Tomorrow's World and, in the early 2000s, entertainment programmes such as Dream Lives and the quiz show Judgemental.

 In 2004, Raworth appeared on the BBC fashion show What Not to Wear, in which she was given a makeover by style advisors Trinny Woodall and Susannah Constantine.
 In 2006 she was part of the television coverage of the Children's Party at the Palace, an event to celebrate the Queen's 80th birthday.
 Along with Huw Edwards, she presented some fake news updates for the programme, which led to many complaints from viewers.
-Raworth had a cameo role as a newsreader in the last series of the BBC comedy series My Hero.
+Raworth had a cameo role in the mid-2000s as a newsreader in the last series of the BBC comedy series My Hero.